anju0422/anju0422/README.md

 - Dashboarding (using BI Tools such as Power BI and Tableau)
 - Excel (Vlookup, Index-Match, Sumifs, Countifs, etc), Pivot Tables, Pivot Charts, Data Validation, and Conditional Formatting.

-💡Currently, I’m sharpening my skills further through an intensive Data Science and Machine Learning coursework at Scaler, ensuring I stay at the forefront of industry trends and best practices.
+Currently, I’m sharpening my skills further through an intensive Data Science and Machine Learning coursework at Scaler, ensuring I stay at the forefront of industry trends and best practices.

-💻 I'm passionate about solving real-world problems with data and eager to contribute to a forward-thinking team.
+I'm passionate about solving real-world problems with data and eager to contribute to a forward-thinking team.
 If you're looking for someone who combines strong analytical skills with a passion for Data Analysis, let’s connect — I'm ready to take on new challenges and create meaningful impact within your organization.

 ## Projects